Date: 2025-07-22

 They even have a gimbaling liquid fuel rocket.
 It's a functional prototype so our group was able to move the motor with a control panel attached to this jig.

 They operate entirely on donations so getting things like a CNC lathe and mill proved to be difficult but attainable.
-To achieve this, they rebuilt an old lathe and mill to have electronics controol the movement.
+To achieve this, they rebuilt an old lathe and mill to have electronics control the movement.
 Making them CNC!

 They used to be alone on this old shipyard but in the last couple of years, many business have opened up.
-Next door is a food court, bordering gym and paintball.
+Next door is a food court, neighboring gym and paintball.
 The food court makes use of a lot of shipping containers for shops and an entrance archway.

 Most of the Trains to Hamburg were booked so I had to wake up early to catch a few trains to end up here.